daksheshm/cifar10_imageclassifier/README.md

 The final, trained ResNet model was evaluated on the test set.

 The model performs well overall, with an accuracy of approximately 90% on the test set.
-However, the confusion matrix highlights some class ambiguity, particularly between **cats** and **dogs**, which is a common challenge due to their visual similarities.
+However, the confusion matrix highlights some class ambiguity, particularly between **cats** and **dogs**, which is a challenge due to their visual similarities.
 This could be addressed with a more complex model or more targeted data augmentation.

 ## How to Run